jerryword/retrosheet-database/README.md

 # retrosheet-database
-Retrosheet data in an Oracle 18c XE database, auto-provisioned with Vagrant
+All available Retrosheet data in an Oracle 18c XE database, auto-provisioned with Vagrant.
+Includes all fields produced by cwtools (ver.
+0.7.2).
 ## Instructions
 1. Clone this repository and submodules.
 `git clone --recurse-submodules https://github.com/jerryword/retrosheet-database.git`